Ohio University: Law enforcement

-Ohio University maintains its own police department.
+Ohio University operates its own campus police department.
 Operating out of 118 Ridges Circle (the Ridges, Building 13, first floor), the Ohio University Police Department (OUPD) is a fully-fledged, independent law enforcement agency with 31 sworn officers, 5 dispatchers, and 2 administrative support personnel.
 It has patrol and investigative divisions, two explosive detective canine teams, a SWAT team, and are members of the Athens-Hocking-Fairfield Major Crimes Unit.
 OUPD was certified with the Ohio Collaborative on January 27, 2017.

 Academics

 Alumni Gateway on College Green is the entrance way for freshmen upon their convocation.

 Academe at Ohio University comprises its thirteen degree granting colleges and centers.

 The university honor code includes the traditional pillars of character, citizenship, civility, commitment, and community.
 Freshmen formally enter the university with their annual convocation and march beneath Alumni Gateway along with university officials.
 The university is nationally known for its liberal arts programs, as well as its journalism, business, and medicine programs.
 The total university student enrollment is in excess of 36,000, encompassing its main campus in Athens and regional campuses; its body mostly hails from the Mid-Atlantic and Midwest and graduated from public high schools.
 Undergraduate admissions are selective with further admission requirements for its journalism and other schools.
 The Heritage College of Osteopathic Medicine maintains separate select admissions criteria and is the most selective college at the university.
 Ohio University is accredited by the Higher Learning Commission and classified among "R1: Doctoral Universities – Very high research activity".

 The Chronicle of Higher Education has recognized the university as one of the top producers of U.S. Fulbright scholars by type of institution, with the highest number of recipients in the state as well as the Mid-American Conference in 2011–12.
 Ohio University was recognized by the U.S. Department of State's Bureau of Educational and Cultural Affairs as a top producer of 2014–2015 Fulbright U.S. Students.
 Since 2008, 16 students have won the Barry M. Goldwater Scholarship, 32 students have won the NSF Graduate Research Fellowship Program and 94 students have become Fulbright Program U.S. grantees.
 One alumnus has shared the Nobel Prize.
 Ohio faculty has achievements ranging from the first university to successfully accomplish a trans-genetic DNA injection, to Francis Bundy's work on early synthesis of diamond to Paul Murray Kendall's celebrated biography of Richard III.
 Some sense of research achievements at Ohio University can be seen in the biographies of the Edwin and Ruth Kennedy Distinguished Professors appointed annually since 1959.